openid/fapi/fapi-2_0-security-profile.md

 ### Access token lifetimes

-The use of short lived access tokens (combined with refresh tokens) potentially reduces the time window for some attacks.
+The use of short-lived access tokens (combined with refresh tokens) potentially reduces the time window for some attacks.

 The use of refresh tokens also allows clients to rotate their sender-constraining keys without loss of grants, either because of compromise of the key or as part of good security hygiene.

-If issuing long-lived grants (e.g. days/weeks), the use of short lived (e.g. minutes/hours) access tokens combined with refresh tokens should be considered.
+If issuing long-lived grants (e.g. days/weeks), the use of short-lived (e.g. minutes/hours) access tokens combined with refresh tokens should be considered.

-There is a performance and resiliency trade off, setting the access token life time too short can increase the load on and dependency on the authorization server.
+There is a performance and resiliency trade-off, setting the access token lifetime too short can increase the load on and dependency on the authorization server.

 ### DPoP Proof Replay